How to spend a day on Pittwater

 Why Pittwater suits first-time boaters

-Day trips on Pittwater are especially well suited to those new to boating.
+Day trips on Pittwater are especially well suited to guests who are new to boating.

-This makes it easy to build confidence while still feeling like you’re having a genuine boating experience.
+This makes it easier to build confidence while still feeling like you are having a proper boating experience.

 Making the most of the day